 The major objectives of the benthic macroinvertebrate task are: (1) to help assess the ecological condition of Mitchell Branch, and (2) to evaluate changes in stream ecology associated with changes in facilities operations and RAs within the Mitchell Branch watershed.
 To meet these objectives, the condition of the benthic macroinvertebrate community of Mitchell Branch has been monitored routinely since late 1986.
-This summary includes results of samples collected each April from 1987 to 2020 following ORNL BMAP quantitative sampling protocols and samples collected annually (August/September) with TDEC semi-quantitative sampling protocols for estimating the Tennessee Macroinvertebrate Biotic Index and the Habitat Index (TDEC 2011;
+This summary includes results of samples collected each April from 1987 to 2021 following ORNL BMAP quantitative sampling protocols and samples collected annually (August/September) with TDEC semi-quantitative sampling protocols for estimating the Tennessee Macroinvertebrate

-TDEC 2017).
-TDEC protocol guidance was updated in August 2017 and the most recent 2017 guidance was used for all invertebrate and habitat surveys.
+Biotic Index and the Habitat Index (TDEC 2017a).
 For both sets of protocols, four sites were assessed in Mitchell Branch-MIKs 0.4, 0.7, 0.8, and 1.4.
 MIK 1.4 serves as the primary reference site, but narrative Biotic Index results for TDEC protocols are based on reference conditions established by TDEC from a suite of reference sites in the same ecoregion as Mitchell Branch.
 Finally, also included in this summary is a comparison between the macroinvertebrate community structure at the four Mitchell Branch sites and five other reference sites on ORR.
-Most of these reference sites-spanning a range of stream sizes both smaller and larger than Mitchell Branch (based on watershed area)-have been monitored using ORNL protocols since the mid-1980s for other biological monitoring projects on ORR (ORNL BMAP and WRRP/Bear Creek Biological Monitoring Program) (Table 3.19).
+Most of these reference sites-spanning a range of stream sizes both smaller and larger than Mitchell Branch (based on watershed area)-have been monitored using ORNL protocols since the mid-1980s for other biological monitoring projects on ORR (ORNL BMAP and WRRP/Bear Creek Biological Monitoring Program) (Table 3.9).
 This summary provides information on how invertebrate community structure at Mitchell Branch sites, including MIK 1.4, compares with the community structure of a range of relatively unaffected reference sites on ORR.

-Figure 3.42.
+Figure 3.38.
 Sampling for benthic macroinvertebrates with TDEC protocols